ASC Master Class: Lighting with FilmGear®’s 24/20K Power Beam

 Hybrid Power Beams at Cinegear 2024

 “All of these Hybrid Power Beams can run as both HMI and tungsten, it’s the coolest effect!
-In Atlanta, I get asked so many times a year for beams.
+In Atlanta, I get asked so many times for these beams.
 These are so freaking cool!”

 As we close out another year, our team at FilmGear® remains dedicated to innovation that balances creativity and practicality on set.
 The Hybrid Power Beam has proven its ability to streamline workflows, enhance production efficiency, and provide unparalleled lighting adaptability for our industry partners.